npm/npm/doc/misc/npm-config.md

 ### ca

 * Default: The npm CA certificate
-* Type: String or null
+* Type: String, Array or null

 The Certificate Authority signing certificate that is trusted for SSL connections to the registry.
+Values should be in PEM format with newlines replaced by the string "\n".
+For example:

+    ca="-----BEGIN CERTIFICATE-----\nXXXX\nXXXX\n-----END CERTIFICATE-----"

 Set to `null` to only allow "known" registrars, or to a specific CA cert to trust only that specific signing authority.

+Multiple CAs can be trusted by specifying an array of certificates:

+    ca[]="..."
+    ca[]="..."

 See also the `strict-ssl` config.